tobil4sk/pcre2-ocaml/README.md

 ## PCRE2-OCaml - Perl Compatibility Regular Expressions for OCaml

+Fork of the original [pcre-ocaml project](https://github.com/mmottl/pcre-ocaml) for PCRE2 support.

+These are the bindings as needed by the [Haxe compiler](https://github.com/HaxeFoundation/haxe).
+I do not plan on maintaining this repository.

 This [OCaml](https://www.ocaml.org)-library interfaces the C-library [PCRE2](https://www.pcre.org) (Perl-compatibility Regular Expressions).
 It can be used for string matching with "PERL"-style regular expressions.